PmasonFF/Reconcile-Editor/Demo/readme.md

 ## Demo for Reconcile-Editor

 This directory contains various files that can be used to explore and test the reconcile-editor.
-NOTE these files have not yet been uploaded as of 12-03.

 #### Raw data export
 Here is a sample sample data export as downloaded from zooniverse:

-digging-up-the-oceans-past-classifications.csv  This is a pure transcription workflow using several combo tasks with multiple short transcription tasks in each.
+digging-up-the-oceans-past-classifications_demo.csv  This is a pure transcription workflow using several combo tasks with multiple short transcription tasks in each.
 It was generated as a pre-beta test for a project digging up the oceans' past (https://www.zooniverse.org/projects/geosar/digging-up-the-oceans-past) which is part of an effort undertaken within the EMODnet Biology project and the Work Package 2 through which rescuing historical biodiversity data is one of the goals:
 It is used with thanks!
 - EMODnet Biology project (https://www.emodnet-biology.eu/)
 - Work Package 2 (https://www.emodnet-biology.eu/WP2_Access_to_marine_biological_data